microsoft/ComplianceUtility/Manuals/3.1.3/Manual-Mac.md

 # Installation <a name="installation"></a>

-The 'Unified Labeling Support Tool' is available on [PowerShell Gallery](https://www.powershellgallery.com/packages/UnifiedLabelingSupportTool/) and the fastest and easiest way to install it with user privileges is to run the following command in PowerShell:
+The 'Unified Labeling Support Tool' is available on [PowerShell Gallery](https://www.powershellgallery.com/packages/UnifiedLabelingSupportTool/).
+To start the installation, you must first execute the `pwsh` command in a Terminal window to start a PowerShell session.
+Then enter the following command and press enter to start the installation of the 'Unified Labeling Support Tool':

 ```
 Install-Module -Name UnifiedLabelingSupportTool -Scope CurrentUser